JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

 #endif
 ```

-This code should be 8 times faster than the one in Listing 1.
-Unfortunately, because of the additional code, the typical speedup will be smaller.
+As for VIL, this code should be 8 times faster than the one in Listing 1.
+In practice, because of the additional code, the typical speedup will be smaller.

 <!-- TODO: How much smaller? -->